IATI/iati-publisher-docs/docs/how-to-xlsx.rst

    - If you are entering multiple values (e.g. transactions), enter these over multiple rows in the relevant sheet.
    - Don't edit sheet or column names, or change the order of columns in a sheet.
    - Don't make any edits to the 'Options' sheet.

+Column colour-coding
+"""""""""""""""""""""
+Columns in the XLSX templates are colour-coded pink, green, orange or blue based on the number of row entries expected.

+- Pink - column expects a single entry
+- Green - column expects at least one entry, and multiple entries are allowed (e.g. for title narratives in multiple languages)
+- Orange - column is optional and expects a single entry if you choose to complete it
+- Blue - column is optional and can have multiple entries if you choose to complete it